imSpires/coolify-setup/readme.md

 Create your account, then go to Servers > localhost > Configuration and change the port to your chosen port.
 This is a bit finicky.
 If the SSH settings show errors, try restarting the server.
 You may need to add the Coolify public key to `/root/.ssh/authorized_keys`.
 Or try `sudo systemctl restart docker`.

 In the Proxy tab, stop the proxy and switch to use Caddy.
-You may need to `sudo systemctl restart docker`.
+You may need to reboot the server to get it to stick.

 Then go to Settings > General and change the instance domain if you need to access it from outside the server.